facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 The "architecture flags" for the pre-trained models are available in the model zoo.
 `attack-iter` can be set to 0 to evaluate its clean image error rate.
+Due to the randomly-chosen target label, the evaluation result may have a ±0.1 fluctuation.

 Using a K-step attacker can make the evaluation K-times slower.
 To speed up evaluation, run it under MPI with multi-GPU or multiple machines, e.g.: